 Pools are luxury amenities (yes, your neighbors are jealous), so it only makes sense that you should keep yours in tip-top shape.
-Damaged pool decks are not only unsightly and diminish the charm of your backyard, they can be hazardous to you and your family.
-In this blog, we’ll provide information about how and why your pool decking is not what is used to be, and the options you have to fix it.
+Damaged pool decks are unsightly and diminish the charm of your backyard.
+They can also be hazardous to you and your family.
+This article will provide information about how and why your pool decking is not what it used to be and the pool deck repair options available to fix it.

-- Excessive slope.
-If it feels like you are walking downhill when you get out of the pool, your concrete has probably settled.
+- Excessive slope – If it feels like you are walking downhill when you get out of the pool, your concrete has probably settled.
 Water may begin to collect in areas away from the pool itself due to excessive sloping.

-- Uneven concrete.
-Typically, settled pool decks will become unlevel at the joints between slabs.
+- Uneven concrete – Typically, settled pool decks will become unlevel at the joints between slabs.
 This creates a tripping hazard and can be very dangerous, especially for children.

-- Cracks.
-Cracks will form in the early stages of settlement, so they are a good indicator of trouble ahead.
+- Cracks – Cracks will form in the early stages of settlement, so they are a good indicator of trouble ahead.

 We use two techniques to fix settled decks:

 - Poly injection – Polyurethane foam injection involves injecting an extremely lightweight foam under the concrete to lift and level the slab.